 She spent most of her amateur career under the tutelage of Hunt Tosh, competing in the A/O hunters with “Carnado” and “Bryant Park,” both of whom were invited to compete at Harrisburg in the fall of 2013.
 She had a strong winter circuit in Florida, and spent the Spring traveling the East Coast, winning championships and achieving top derby finishes, before she decided to settle close to home, where she accepted a professional opportunity that led to the creation of Aleron Training Stables.

 In her early years as a working professional, Alexis has already won championships up and down the West Coast.
 In addition to her many National and International Hunter Derby wins, she won the 2015 WCHR Developing Pro National Championship and the WCHR Developing Pro Challenge at Capital Challenge.
 She also earned the high score Developing Professional Award at the WCHR West Coast Spectacular, competed in the Grand Prix circuit, and was invited to compete in the $500,000 HITS Hunter Prix.
 Since Aleron was founded in January 2014, she’s taken clients from Short Stirrup to National Medal Finals and from the 1.0m Jumpers to the Grand Prix ring.
-She’s imported numerous young hunters and developed them into consistent winners, with many successfully competing in the Pre-Green Finals in Kentucky.
+She’s imported numerous young hunters and developed them into consistent winners, with many successfully competing in the Pre-Green Finals and the USHJA International Hunter Derby Championship in Kentucky.

 Alexis is incredibly grateful for the opportunities afforded her as a young rider, and she wants to take the same approach in offering all potential avenues of the sport to her own clients.
 She believes that her business and life experiences beyond the horse world have given her a unique perspective that will help the Aleron family achieve success at many levels.